MolBIFFM/diana/README.md

 times of measurement while `"measurement 30"` and `"measurement 120"` each refer to a categorization of the protein-specific combination of modification sites.

-Annotations of Protein-protein interactions have the following structure.
+Annotations of protein-protein interactions contain the following information.

 ```xml
 <edge source="Q92844" target="Q12933">